-Your preserved pension will be increased each year from the date you leave Pensionable Service until the date your pension comes into payment in line with legislation which governs the rate of pension increases in the PCSPS.
+Your preserved pension will be increased from the date you leave Pensionable Service until the date your pension comes into payment in line with legislation which governs the rate of pension increases in the PCSPS.
 If you have a GMP (see page 11) this may be increased at a different rate.

-You will be able to take your pension before your Normal Retirement Date if you have a preserved pension and you are aged 55 or over.
-You will not need the consent of your Employer or the Trustee although your pension will be reduced if you retire early by an amount determined by the Trustee having considered actuarial advice to reflect its early payment.
+You will be able to take your pension before your Normal Retirement Date if you have a preserved pension and you have attained Minimum Pensionable Age.
+You will not need the consent of your Employer or the Trustee although your pension will be reduced if you retire early prior to age 60 by an amount determined by the Trustee having considered actuarial advice to reflect its early payment prior to age 60.
+If you retire early on or after age 60 there will be no reduction for early payment.